Gerald Willis: Orlando Guardians

-On November 17, 2022, Willis was drafted by the Orlando Guardians of the XFL.
+On November 17, 2022, Willis was selected by the Orlando Guardians of the XFL.
 The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

 Ottawa Redblacks

 On April 23, 2024, Willis signed with the Ottawa Redblacks of the Canadian Football League (CFL).
 He was released on May 7, 2024.

 Personal life

 Willis is the younger brother of All-Pro safety Landon Collins of the New York Giants.